babelouest/glewlwyd/docs/INSTALL.md

 The built front-end files are located in the webapp/ directory.

-:warning: Remember to use front-end files that correspond to your Glewlwyd version :warning:
+**Warning:** Remember to use front-end files that correspond to your Glewlwyd version

 ### webapp/config.json